kevintruong/til/Synchronization/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 ----

-There are three main desirable properties that we desire in a solution the critical section problem
-* Mutual Exclusion - the thread/process gets exclusive access; others must wait until it exits the critical section.
+There are three main desirable properties that we desire in a solution the critical section problem -Mutual Exclusion - the thread/process gets exclusive access; others must wait until it exits the critical section.
-* Bounded Wait - if the thread/process has to wait, then it should only have to wait for a finite,  amount of time (infinite waiting times are not allowed!).
+-Bounded Wait - if the thread/process has to wait, then it should only have to wait for a finite,  amount of time (infinite waiting times are not allowed!).
 The exact definition of bounded wait is that there is an upper (non-infinite) bound on the number of times any other process can enter its critical section before the given process enters.
-* Progress - if no thread/process is inside the critical section, then the thread/process should be able to proceed (make progress) without having to wait.
+-Progress - if no thread/process is inside the critical section, then the thread/process should be able to proceed (make progress) without having to wait.

 With these ideas in mind let's examine another candidate solution that uses a turn-based flag only if two threads both required access at the same time.